Palestine Is Still the Issue

 Palestine Is Still the Issue is a 2002 Carlton Television documentary, written and presented by John Pilger and directed by Tony Stark, inspired by the book Drinking The Sea at Gaza by Amira Hass.
 Pilger visits the Middle East and tries to discover why peace is elusive.

 Synopsis

 Pilger returns to the Occupied Territories of the West Bank and Gaza, where he filmed a documentary with the same title in 1977.
 He believes the basic problems are unchanged: a desperate, destitute people whose homeland is illegally occupied by the world's 19th-largest military power.
-The majority of the film is dedicated to interviewing Israelis, some of them settlers or advisers for the government, others Israelis who are critical towards the politics of their government.
-However, the film also takes time to speak with many Palestinians and goes into depth to explain to Western audiences why the Palestinians feel that they have to keep resisting the occupation of their territories and fight back against the blockade of the Gaza Strip.
+The majority of the film is dedicated to interviewing Israelis, some of them settlers or advisers for the government; others are Israelis who are critical towards the politics of their government.
+However, the film also takes time to speak with many Palestinians, and goes into depth to explain to Western audiences why the Palestinians feel that they have to keep resisting the occupation of their territories and fight back against the blockade of the Gaza Strip.